- Personal Finance»

 Tax credits directly decrease your tax liability, dollar for dollar.
 A refundable credit can result in a tax refund even when you have no income tax liability or paid no income tax.

 The tax code allows a personal exemption for you and your spouse, (if filing married filing jointly).
 You receive an additional exemption for each of your dependents (dependency exemptions).
-For 2014, each exemption is worth $3,950 (increases to $4,000 for 2015).
-For 2014, a family of four would decrease their taxable income by $15,800.
+For 2017, each exemption is worth $4,050.
+For 2017, a family of four would decrease their taxable income by $16,200.

 Taxpayers with low incomes or large families can reduce a significant portion or possibly all of their taxable income.
 Once your taxable income reaches zero, additional exemptions (or deductions) are of no value.